LISA Pathfinder operations

 - Safely maintaining the science module while commissioning a highly complex technology demonstration payload with a limited mission duration

-The launch of LISA Pathfinder is planned for end-2015.
-The spacecraft will be launched by a Vega rocket from Kourou, French Guiana, and will be placed into a slightly elliptical parking orbit.
-From there, it will use its own propulsion module to reach its final operational orbit, a 500 000 by 800 000-km halo orbit around the first Sun-Earth Lagrange point, at 1.5 million km from Earth.
+LISA Pathfinder was launched on 3 December 2015 at 04:04 GMT (05:04 CET) onboard a Vega rocket from Kourou, French Guiana.
+It was initially placed into a slightly elliptical parking orbit.
+From there, it is using its own propulsion module to reach its final operational orbit, a 500 000 by 800 000-km halo orbit around the first Sun-Earth Lagrange point, at 1.5 million km from Earth.
 LISA Pathfinder’s initial operational phase will last 11 months and the mission could be extended by an additional 6 months.

-LISA Pathfinder will test certain technologies required for future LISA-like space missions that cannot be proven on Earth due to our planet's gravity, including:
+LISA Pathfinder is testing certain technologies required for future LISA-like space missions that cannot be proven on Earth due to our planet's gravity, including:

 - Demonstrating that a test mass can be put in pure gravitational free-fall